ffi/ffi/README.md

 ## Credits

-The following people have submitted code, bug reports, or otherwide contributed to the success of this project:
+The following people have submitted code, bug reports, or otherwise contributed to the success of this project:

 * Alban Peignier <alban.peignier@free.fr>
 * Aman Gupta <aman@tmm1.net>